 Most kids get itchy rashes at one time or another.
 But eczema can be a nuisance that may prompt scratching that makes the problem worse.

 Kids who get eczema often have family members with hay fever, asthma, or other allergies.
-Some experts think these kids may be genetically predisposed to get eczema, which means characteristics have been passed on from parents through genes that make a child more likely to get it.
+Some experts think these kids may be genetically inclined to get eczema, which means characteristics have been passed on from parents through genes that make a child more likely to get it.

-About 1 out of every 10 kids develops eczema.
+About 1 out of every 10 kids will develop eczema.
 Typically, symptoms appear within the first few months of life, and almost always before a child turns 5.
 But the good news is that more than half of the kids who have eczema today will be over it by the time they're teenagers.

 Signs and Symptoms

 Signs and symptoms of eczema can vary widely during the early phases.
 Between 2 and 6 months of age (and almost always before they're 5 years old), kids with eczema usually develop itchy, dry, red skin and small bumps on their cheeks, forehead, or scalp.
-The rash may spread to the extremities (the arms and legs) and the trunk, and red, crusted, or open lesions may appear on any area affected.
+The rash may spread to the arms and legs and the trunk, and red, crusted, or open lesions may appear on any area affected.

 Children often try to relieve the itching by rubbing the affected areas with a hand or anything within reach.
-But scratching can make the rash worse and can eventually lead to thickened, brownish areas on the skin.
+But scratching can make the rash worse and eventually lead to thickened, brownish areas on the skin.
 This is why eczema is often called the "itch that rashes" rather than the "rash that itches."